DimitriPalmer22/Relapse-Code-Documentation/_temp/Pre-VS Playtesting Notes 2 12-01.md

 # Pre-VS Playtesting Notes 2 12-01

 ## General Notes
-- I built the game before playing btw
+- I built the game before playing.
 - The loading bar on the main menu works btw.
 Its only laggy in the editor :/
 - FPS is *playable* for most of the level.
 FPS feels the best in Alex's level.
-By *playable* I mean it's in the 25-60 on my laptop.
+	- By *playable* I mean it's in the 25-60 on my laptop.
+	- I can see what I can do about this.
 - IN CASE THE PLAYER FALLS OUT THE MAP, a kill collider needs to be added to the bottom of the level.
 - The staircase needs to be fully covered and not exposed to the void
 - The new wardrobes need colliders